-But when her doctor learned she had filed a lawsuit against another doctor at the office (for her first miscarriage)?
-He decided he would not perform the procedure.
+But when her doctor learned she had filed a lawsuit against another doctor, he decided he would not perform the procedure.

 The cerclage was performed four days later by another obstetrician.
 The patient subsequently suffered another miscarriage.
 Luckily, she was able to root out the malpractice with the help of an attorney.
 She filed a lawsuit for patient abandonment.